dawidwozny/dawidwozny.github.io/_posts/2025-03-16-fluent-builder.md

 builder.AddOption("--package-name","cd-build-test");
 builder.AddOption("--package-version","0.5.0-1");
 builder.AddOption("--package-destination-dir","build-test-output-dir");
 var aruments = builder.Build();
 ```

 ### Fluent Builder
-Fluent build is something I use very often and I am big fan of fluent interface.
+Fluent Builder is my first choice when it comes to builders.
-Fluent interface is something which allows you to chain function and write them in a very neat way.
+Fluent interface is something which allows you to chain function and is quite easy to implement.
+Every function must return Builder itself instead of void.

+#### Implementation
 ```csharp
 public class FluentArgumentBuilder
 {